Piping Calculators

 be great and the number and size of tables will be

 large.
-The tables from ASME B16.5 would require a large
+The dimensions tables from ASME B16.5 would

-space and would probably need to be in a separate file,
+require a large space and would probably need to be in

-as would some of the other data.
-Besides, there are
+a separate file, as would some of the other data.

-numerous excellent programs available.
-A good one I
+available.
+A good one I know about is

 I have been working on a file for calculating bolt torques used with ring joint gasketing.
 It is per API 6A, and it would include selections of flange dimensions, gasket dimensions, bolt materials, and nut lubricant factors using dropdown boxes.